 Camera (3D) node connected to the input of FaceTracker— just use that camera.

-You might also want to use the position of camera across the frames where you’ve pinned the 3D model.
+You might also want to use the camera position across the frames where you’ve pinned the 3D model.
 In that case you can export

 Camera Positions.
 Then the exported

-Camera (3D) node will contain all the transformations in the keyframes where you’ve pinned the 3D model.
+Camera (3D) node will contain all the transformations in the keyframes where you’ve pinned the 3D model, like if the model was static in the default position and only camera moved around it.

 Output Transformed Geometry checkbox and the output of FaceTracker node, or export the transformations to a